Jasmine424/EC601opencv/README.md

 _________________Homework of EC601 copyright@ Simin Zhai

-Learn how to use basic functions of image processing in OpenCV within Python.
+Learn how to use basic image processing functions by OpenCV tools within Python.

 Exercise1: about the cvMat and pixel structure.